 Through the combination of testimony and evidence each of the above propositions would be shown to the court by your car accident lawyer.
 Evidence corroborating the testimony of witnesses is one of the ways your car accident lawyer will strengthen the case on your behalf.
 The sooner you make contact with and retain a car accident lawyer, the better they will be able to stockpile evidence that is important to your case.

-What to Do After An Atlanta Car Accident
+What to Do After a Car Accident that Takes Place in Atlanta

 In the immediacy after a collision the building of a solid car accident lawsuit begins.
 If you are injured or believe that you might be, the first priority needs to be getting medical assistance.
 If you believe you have suffered an injury to the head, neck, or back, remain still unless it is immediately necessary to keep from getting more injuries, such as a fire close to you.
 Any driver may have an obligation to help any other driver believed to have sustained injuries.
 After alerting the police and medical services that there has been a car accident, you will need to communicate with the drivers involved so as to exchange names, phone numbers, the names of insurance companies, and policy numbers.
 To be sure of your rights and increase your odds in court proceed with the following: